 Perkins Folklife Center hosts a series of events throughout the year to amplify the work of cultural artisans and tradition bearers.
 These events are open to the public and encourage discussion, understanding, and participation.
 Attend a Folklife event and learn about important cultural traditions that offer resources for self-expression and creating community in our region.

 World Stage: Dance It Out!
 Series: This series of free concerts and festival-like events takes place on West Evergreen Lawn in Moorestown.
 Working directly with cultural artisans, Perkins presents these evening events to encourage community participation in events like an Indian Mela, traditional Irish music and dance, and more.
-Join us on the Lawn to learn more about the rich cultural traditions represented in our communities and enjoy a festive evening with friends and family!
+Join us on the Lawn in Summer 2024 to learn more about the rich cultural traditions represented in our communities and enjoy a festive evening with friends and family!

 Oral History Events and Education: Through storytelling and sharing of traditions, cultures, and legacies are passed from generation to generation.
 Would you like to learn oral history techniques?
 Do you have a story to share?
 Or do you want to encourage someone else to tell theirs?
 Contact the Folklife Center at (856) 235-6488 x316 or email email@example.com to learn about oral history training opportunities or projects in the Tri-County region.